earthwallet/wallet/README.md

 [Check out the documentation](docs.earthwallet.io)

-## 🚀 Auditors / Bug Hunters - $10k USD+ Available!!
+## 🚀 Bug Bounty Program Available!!

-We have an on going bug bounty campaign for $10,000 USD, as well as full time positions available.
-If you find a bug, or simply have an idea of how to make the code better/faster/more secure, please [join our Developer Server](http://earthda.org).
+We have an on going bug bounty campaign for $10,000 USD, token allocations, as well as full time positions available.
+If you find a bug, or simply have an idea of how to make the code better/faster/more secure, please [join our Developer Server](https://earthdao.co/discord).
 Help create the most secure open source digital asset wallet and own a piece the future!

 To get started, ensure you have: